Wind farm on a mountain with snow.

 Types of ice detection systems

-What are the options for ice detection?
+What are the options for ice detection on rotor blades?

 • Measurement of the ambient temperature